 By state law, there is a deadline for registering for college classes.
 The last day to register for a course is the first day the course meets in that term.

-To determine the specific information about the last day to register for college classes, consult the college's Schedule of Credit Classes Bulletin for the appropriate term.
+To determine the specific information about the last day to register for college classes, consult the college's Academic Calendar for the appropriate term.

 Add/Drop